jabl/ssh-hostca-srv/README.rst

 ssh-hostca-srv is built using `flask <http://flask.pocoo.org/>`_ .
 You can start it directly with::

-  python path/to/ssh-hostca-srv.py
+  python path/to/ssh_hostca_srv.py

 This launches the flask internal webserver on port 8000.
 Alternatively, you can deploy it like any other WSGI app.
 E.g. with gunicorn, something like::

-  gunicorn --pythonpath path/to/src ssh-hostca-srv:app
+  gunicorn --pythonpath path/to/src ssh_hostca_srv:app

 The environment variable ``SSH_CAPATH`` should point to the path of the SSH host CA private key.
 It defaults to ``./hostca`` in the